-Individual work with pupils should not be undertaken in isolated areas, behind a closed door or rooms where there is no external viewing panel.
+Individual work with pupils should not be undertaken in secluded areas or behind a closed door.
 Where it is necessary to close doors for reasons of confidentiality a colleague should be made aware of this and asked to remain vigilant.
 Wherever possible, one to one work should only be undertaken with the knowledge and consent of a senior member of staff to minimise risk to those involved.

-Where it is necessary to conduct a one-to-one session online, staff must ensure that a senior member of staff is aware of the sessions and, wherever possible, arrange for a parent to be in the same room, or alternatively ask a colleague or a member of SMT to join the session.
+Where it is necessary to conduct a one-to-one session online, staff must ensure that a senior member of staff is aware of the session and, wherever possible, arrange for a parent to be in the same room, or alternatively ask a colleague or a member of SMT to join the session.

 Where possible, a gap or barrier should be maintained between teacher and child at all times.
-Any physical contact should be the minimum required for care, instruction or restraint and reported to the DSL.
+Any physical contact should be the minimum required for care, instruction or restraint.